Travel Bug Within

 A boat drops us at a Supatra River House in Soi Wat Rakang.
 This house originally belonged to Khunying Supatra Singholkala, the founder of the Chao Phraya Express.
 An entrepreneur and astute businesswoman, she operated Bangkok’s river ferries and was known as the River Queen and lived in the house from 1975.
 In 1998 the house was converted to a fine dining restaurant.

 As our first official Thai meal in Bangkok, we hand the task over to Suree to order a selection of dishes.
-I enjoyed the Thai Chicken and cashews and the DIY crispy prawns wrapped in bethal leaves.
+I enjoyed the Thai Chicken and cashews and the DIY crispy prawns wrapped in bethel leaves.
 Thank you Suree for demonstrating how you combine the elements.
-(Need to careful not to overload with too many chilies.)
-Washed down with a refreshing watermelon crush drink.
+(Need to not overload with too many chilies.)
+And given how hot the temps outside were, the refreshing watermelon crush drink went down a treat!

 The food is superb as is the outlook – watching river life passing by metres from our table.
 We left Supatra River House very content and calculating when we may be able to return.

-Lunch at Supatra River House right on the Chao Phraya River
+Lunch at Supatra River House right on Bangkok’s Chao Phraya River

 Chinatown for street food